top of page

 The noun 'disruption' is derived from the verb 'disrupt,' which, in turn, can be traced back to the Latin word 'disrumpere.'
 This Latin term is a combination of 'dis-' meaning 'apart' or 'in different directions,' and 'rumpere' meaning 'to break' or 'to burst.'
 Therefore, etymologically, 'disruption' signifies the state or act of something being torn apart or broken into pieces.
 Over time, this concept evolved to describe an interruption, disturbance, or interference that causes a break or deviation from the normal flow, order, or functioning of something.
 The etymology of 'disruption' reflects its historical connection to the idea of breaking or tearing apart, which has been extended to convey the idea of disturbances or interruptions that disrupt the regular course of events.

-Quiz: Find the meaning of disruption
+Quiz: Find the meaning of the noun disruption:

 Try Again!